 Mind Over Matter

-We pass through heavily slopped terrains.
+We pass through heavily sloped terrains.
 I am feeling so many things at the same time—hunger, thirst, and alternating cold and heat.
 When I get sweaty from strenuous steps, I take off my winter jacket and gloves.
 Then as the freezing temperature dries up my sweat, my back gets icy so I put on the jacket and gloves again.
 It’s a confusing tango of hot and cold.

 A few friends pee by the bushes.
-The group is now divided into two—one has gone ahead and I’m left with the second half.
+The group is now divided into two—one goes ahead and I’m left with the second half.
 Richard plays music from his iPhone and he constantly helps me by pushing me up when I struggle to climb.
 I laugh and start calling him “my pusher.”